mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/DualityViews.md

 ### REST Duality View Workflow

 In the scope of the MySQL REST Service, JSON-Relational duality views are exposed as REST duality views.
-These can be created using the [CREATE REST DUALITY VIEW](ddl.html#create-rest-duality-view) MRS DDL statement or [interactively using the MRS Object Dialog](#interactive-duality-view-design) of the MySQL Shell for VS Code extension.
+These can be created using the [CREATE REST DUALITY VIEW](sql.html#create-rest-duality-view) MRS DDL statement or [interactively using the MRS Object Dialog](#interactive-duality-view-design) of the MySQL Shell for VS Code extension.

-Once a REST duality views has been created, it is extremely simple to access it using REST.
+Once a REST duality view has been created, it is extremely simple to access it using REST.
 The following workflow applies.

 - GET a document from the REST duality view
 - Make any changes needed to the document, including changes to the nested JSON objects